Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

+\subsubsection{The Helmholtz problem most studied by the numerical-analysis community: artificial boundary fixed and frequency arbitrarily high.}

-However, to our knowledge, there do not yet exist error estimates in the frequency domain when the artificial boundary is fixed and the frequency is arbitrarily high, despite (i) this situation being a ubiquitous model problem for numerical methods applied to the the Helmholtz equation (see \S\ref{sec:NA} and references therein), and (ii) the decades-long interest in absorbing boundary conditions.
+One situation where, to our knowledge, there do not yet exist any estimates on the error incurred by absorbing boundary conditions is in the frequency domain when the artificial boundary is fixed and the frequency is arbitrarily high.
+This situation is a ubiquitous model problem for numerical methods applied to the Helmholtz equation.